Advanced: Isolating Development, Test, and Production Environments

 ## Architecture Overview

-* Environments: Create a PixieBrix Team for each environment (see [creating-a-team](https://docs.pixiebrix.com/managing-teams/creating-a-team "mention")): Development, Test, and Production
+* Environments: Create a PixieBrix Team for each environment (see [Creating a Team](/managing-teams/creating-a-team.md)): Development, Test, and Production

 * PixieBrix Teams are logically isolated